-- a) Each Wind Turbine shall be equipped with both manual and automatic controls to limit the rotational speed of the blade within the design limits of the rotor.
+- A. Each Wind Turbine shall be equipped with both manual and automatic controls to limit the rotational speed of the blade within the design limits of the rotor.
 All Wind Turbines shall be equipped with redundant braking systems.
 This includes both aerodynamic (including variable pitch) over-speed controls and mechanical brakes.
 Mechanical brakes shall be operated in a fail-safe mode, whereby they are engaged in the case of loss of load on the generator.
 Stall regulation shall not be considered a sufficient braking system for over-speed protection.
-A manual electrical and/or over-speed shutdown disconnect switch shall be provided and clearly labeled on/in the Wind Turbine structure. - b) The blade tip of any Wind Turbine shall, at its lowest point, have ground clearance of not less than 75 feet.
+A manual electrical and/or over-speed shutdown disconnect switch shall be provided and clearly labeled on/in the Wind Turbine structure. - B. The blade tip of any Wind Turbine shall, at its lowest point, have ground clearance of not less than 75 feet. - C. Any Wind Turbine and/or accessory structure shall not be climbable up to above 15 feet above ground level. - D. The LWES shall be designed to prevent unauthorized access to electrical and mechanical components and shall have access doors that are kept securely locked at all times when service personnel are not present.